AdobeDocs/commerce-testing/src/pages/guide/index.md

    -  Legacy code - Prevents usage of the legacy functionality.
 -  Unit - Used for testing of isolated algorithms or discreet pieces of code.
 -  Extensibility - Ensures the system is extensible as designed.
 Extensibility tests can be written using [Integration][], [JavaScript][] and [Web API Functional][] testing frameworks.
--  Backward-compatibility - Enforces [Magento backward compatibility policy][] at all levels including source code, database, message queue,  and web API.
+-  Backward-compatibility - Enforces [backward compatibility policy][] at all levels including source code, database, message queue,  and web API.

 ## Functional

 Functional tests are mainly used for system tests at a very high level by remote controlling a browser.
-Magento is treated as a black box, and tests happen from a user perspective.
+The application is treated as a black box, and tests happen from a user perspective.

-The [Magento Functional Testing Framework][] (MFTF) is the main way to do functional testing.
+The [Functional Testing Framework][] (MFTF) is the main way to do functional testing.
 It uses XML files to run browser testing.

 The [Functional Testing Framework][] (FTF) was the original framework used for testing Magento.
 It used PHP scripts to run browser testing.
 This framework is no longer supported and FTF tests were [ported over][] to MFTF.